karri-vamsi/Titanic-Kaggle-Project/README.md

 ## 📈 Model Performance

-- Accuracy: ~80–85% on training data
+- Accuracy: ~80–83% on training data
-- Accuracy: ~70–80% on test data
+- Accuracy: ~80–82% on test data
-- Models used: Random Forest Classifier
+- Models used: BaggingClassifier + SGDClassifier

 ---